 c.
 In the event of continued extreme weather, with evidence of best efforts to play the match, team captains can apply to the committee for an extension to the last day of play, with a maximum addition of 3 days, for their match.
 Applications should be received at least 3 days before the last day of play.

 6. Matches to be played in singles match play over 18 holes.

 a.
-Play to be off club handicaps up to 18 (Not necessarily bona fide) which is the highest handicap to be used in the competition.
+Play to be off handicap index up to 20, which is the highest handicap index to be used in the competition.

 b.
-Full difference in handicaps to be taken
+Full difference in Course Handicaps to be taken.

 7. So that a definite result of a match can be obtained, every game must be played to a finish, i.e. if a game is all-square after the 18th hole, the game is concluded by a sudden death play-off.
 With agreement of both Captains, matches may be recorded as a draw if the team result is in no doubt.